mfsjr/manifold-dx/README.md

 	1. So a developer can use TypeScript to define a state application object graph:
 	   ![alt text](./docs/stateDiagram.png)

-	2. After a state object's property has been changed by an action, their property names can be identified
+	1. After a state object's property has been changed by an action, their property names can be identified
 	by traversing to the top of the application state, e.g., 'appState.bowler.first'.

-	3. Since every piece of the application state has a unique name, we can use it as a key in a map where the values contain React components that need to update when that property is changed by an action.
+	1. Since every piece of the application state has a unique name, we can use it as a key in a map where the values contain React components that need to update when that property is changed by an action.

-	4. Our container component has generic api's for populating the map as well.
+	1. Our container component has generic api's for populating the map as well.

-	5. If you're not getting the updates you expect after dispatching an action, just look at the map.
+	1. If you're not getting the updates you expect after dispatching an action, just look at the map.
-3. State changes are performed by pure, invertible functions, so we can undo and redo actions easily.
+1. State changes are performed by pure, invertible functions, so we can undo and redo actions easily.
   1. Updates can be inverted by updating with the previous value
-  2. Inserts can be inverted by deletions
+  1. Inserts can be inverted by deletions
-  3. Deletions can be inverted by insertions
+  1. Deletions can be inverted by insertions
-4. The 'set' api provides easy-to-use action creation to relieve you of having to concern yourself about the particular kind of action (eg update vs insert) or whether the new value is the same as the old.
+1. The 'set' api provides easy-to-use action creation so you don't have to concern yourself about the particular kind of action (eg update vs insert) or whether the new value is the same as the old.
    So if the values are the same, the resulting action is just a no-op.